The hidden costs of cloud-based IT service for businesses

 Since the cloud is a service (like phone and Internet connections), companies must choose a cloud-based technology service provider.
 We’re noticing that many of these providers seem to be basing their sales approach on time-sensitive promotional periods.
 There are a lot of “first month free” and “reduced starter rate” offers going around.
 Then once the businesses are hooked-up and need the cloud every day to function, the price goes up – immediately after the trial phase is over.

 Even though competition is healthy among providers, prices are increasing across the board.
 And no provider is handing out huge discounts.
 If one raises their prices, the others soon follow suit.
 After all, the cloud is becoming mandatory in today’s business environment and you’ve got to get your service somewhere.
+This is why companies like Superhub, are rapidly growing in popularity.
 Before choosing a cloud-based technology services provider, you need to know the hidden financial and productivity costs associated with their service.

 Can your business go on as usual without your cloud service provider?